AndroidPillars/Android/CHAPTER-2.md

 }
 ```

-# Method Overloading
+# Constructor Overloading

-- If a class has multiple methods having same name but different in parameters, it is known as Method Overloading.
+- Constructor overloading in Java is a technique of having more than one constructor with different parameter lists.
+- They are arranged in a way that each constructor performs a different task.
+- They are differentiated by the compiler by the number of parameters in the list and their types.

 __MyClass.java__